-eBook format 101: create an eBook that doesn’t suck
+eBook format 101: How to create an eBook that doesn’t suck.

-In order to turn your book into a functional eBook, your manuscript document (.doc, .docx, .txt, .rtf, .html, etc.) must be converted to another file format (ePUB for most eReading devices, and .mobi for Kindle).
+In order to turn your book into a functional eBook, your manuscript document (.doc, .docx, .txt, .rtf, .html, etc.) must be converted to another file format (ePUB for most eReading devices).

 Whether you’re handling the technical aspects of this process yourself or having a service like BookBaby take care of it for you, there’s a few things you need to do in advance to make sure your manuscript is optimally formatted for eBook file-conversion.